Platform vision and incubation: FutureLearn

 - Product design principles

 In particular at this stage, Unthinkable defined for FutureLearn two principles that would run through the company like a stick of rock and become key differentiators for the product – a mobile-first design approach and the idea of social learning.
-The idea of social learning, or a social learning network, drew both on the digital media background of many in the original FutureLearn team but also, and crucially, on the expertise and philosopher of FutureLearn’s founding partner and owner, the Open University.
+The idea of social learning, or a social learning network, drew both on the digital media background of many in the original FutureLearn team but also, and crucially, on the expertise and philosophy of FutureLearn’s founding partner and owner, the Open University.
 While ‘mobile first’ grew from an early commitment to a truly flexible user experience, and enshrined not only a cast-iron promise of responsive design throughout the life of the product, but also a vision for the shaping of FutureLearn’s content.

 Unthinkable have been the driving force behind the development of FutureLearn from idea to first public launch.
 They facilitated and shaped the initial strategy development, led the stakeholder consultation and management process, supplied and hired the initial product development team and then stepped in to manage key business priorities during the set up phase.
 I hired them because I trusted their editorial, strategic and operational judgement and they have repaid this faith many times over.
 I cannot recommend them highly enough.